Please direct all enquiries to firstname.lastname@example.org. Submissions should be made via the submissions from.

 Cyrus has an MA in Geography from the University of Oxford.
 He then went on to complete his MSc and DPhil (PhD) at Oxford funded by the Economic and Social Research Council.

 His doctoral and work explored the ways that communities in South Iceland live with the effects of their geologically active environment as a way of highlighting the partialities of hazard management policies.
 His research is informed by new materialism, science studies, more-than-human geography and theories of affect.
 He conducted extensive periods of study in Iceland using ethnographic methods.
-More broadly, he is interested in questions related to modes of governing more-than-human life in the Anthropocene.
+His current research interests relate to equality, diversity and inclusion in schools.

 Cyrus gained his PGCE from the University of Cambridge.
 He has subsequently taught GCSE and A Level geography at schools in Cambridgeshire, Oxford and London.
 He has also taught undergraduate geographers whilst at Oxford.